mylonasc/drug-discovery-gnns/README.md

 # drug-discovery-gnns
-personal project on KG learning for drug discovery
+personal project on KG learning for drug discovery (work in progress)

 <a target="_blank" href="https://colab.research.google.com/github/mylonasc/drug-discovery-gnns/blob/main/dev/Drug_discovery_1.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

+See the notebook in `dev` for more info.

 ## Open in colab [WIP]
-* Compute embeddings with ProtT5 (up to 4.5k residues due to colab limitations)
+* Compute embeddings with ProtT5 (up to 4.5k residues due to colab limitations) - **currently un-usued.**
-* Code for cleaning up / preproc of DrugBank (in development stage - needs cleanup)
+* Code for cleaning up / preproc of DrugBank (done)
-* Sampler for drug/target neighborhoods
+* Sampler for drug/target neighborhoods (done)
-* Write an efficient sampler/negative sampler for graph tuples
+* Write an efficient sampler/negative sampler for graph tuples (done)
-* Train
+* Train  (done)
-* Write a simple explanation of loss functions and training procedure.
+* Write a simple explanation of loss functions and training procedure (done).
+* Validate
+  * qualitative first validation (done)
-* Validate [TODO]
+  * Quantitative/inductive inference validation [TODO]

 ## Pre-processing, loss function and training

 Several loss functions are to be implemented.
-At the moment, an edge-prediction (drug-target interaction) task has been successfully trained.
+At the moment, an edge-prediction (drug-target interaction) task has been successfully used for training.
 It is a *transductive* task - i.e., it returns embeddings only for drugs and proteins already seen in the graph, but it will be extended to an inductive one.

 Outline of modeling and negative sampling approach:
 ###